 What does this definition mean to you and your business?
-In a nutshell, if you plan to move your business into the 21st century, you need to create an online presence for your company.
-This includes three basic components: a proper website, a social media presence on the same platforms as your customers and employees who are trained in executing your plan.
+In a nutshell, if you plan to compete in 2020 and beyond, you need to create an online presence for your company.
+The plan should include three basic components: a proper website, a social media presence on the same platforms as your customers, and employees who are trained in executing your plan.

 - Your employees.
 This area represents the biggest risk for your company as you go through the digital transformation.
-You need your employees to help execute a digital strategy for your business.
+You need employees to help execute a digital strategy for your business.
 Salespeople will need to engage with prospects online, customer service reps will answer questions and deal with complaints via social media, and your marketing team will conduct online research and prepare campaigns for a digital audience.
 There are too many examples of companies that have suffered PR nightmares as a result of a bad Tweet or status update.
 How can your company avoid a similar fate?
 Regardless of the size of your company, I recommend having a social media policy or manual that educates employees on how to properly conduct themselves online as a representative of your company.
 They need to understand how an errant Tweet or a misguided post can negatively impact your business.
 On the positive side, employees should recognize the importance of their roles in guiding your business into a new way of communicating with the business world.